rezaneo7/pam8403/Readme.txt

 *we can use this code to record sound from adc of esp32 and then plat it back by dac. just set these flags "RECORD_IN_FLASH_EN" && "REPLAY_FROM_FLASH_EN"

+* first we should convert it to rate 16000, then convert it from stereo to mono